-Each cab driver signed a lease under which the driver paid a fixed fee (\$22 for a day lease, \$15 for a night lease) and an hourly fee for late returns.
-The driver leased the cab for 2 days at a time, or 3 days on weekends.
+Each cab driver signed a lease under which the driver paid a fixed fee (\$22 for a day lease and \$15 for a night lease), in addition to an hourly fee for late returns.
+The driver leased the cab for two days at a time, or three days on weekends.
 The driver agreed to be the sole driver, not to sublease the cab, to inspect it at the beginning of the lease and report defects, and to return the cab in good condition with a full tank of gas.
-The company provided the taxi cab, the cab license, liability insurance, antifreeze, oil, towing service, tires, and maintenance.
-The lease said the drivers were not required to operate taxi cabs in a prescribed manner, to accept calls or dispatches, to report their location, or to keep the cab in a designated location.
+The company provided the taxicab, the cab license, liability insurance, antifreeze, In SIDA of Hawaii, Inc. v.
+NLRB,6 a company of independent taxicab owner-operators argued that its members were independent contractors.
+SIDA was a self-governing trade association, providing a collective body of independent drivers to compete with larger taxi companies in bidding for the right to operate at Honolulu airport.
+SIDA had an exclusive contract to provide taxi service at the airport.
+An applicant qualified to be a member of SIDA by owning a suitable vehicle, having a valid license, and having an acceptable personal appearance.
+If the applicant was approved, he or she signed a Standard Independent Drivers Contract with SIDA.